-The Mayor of London's throwing a party in honour of England's own doughty knight, St George.
-This Trafalgar Square takeover takes place two days after his official feast day, but will involve more than enough traditional fun to make up for it.
+Join the Mayor of London's party in honour of St George.
 St George's Day started out in the thirteenth century as a national day of feasting, so look out for the live demos from leading London chefs as well as an English farmer's market and banqueting area.
 Family games, brass bands, a medieval jousting tiltyard and plenty more silliness will keep you entertained once you've feasted fit to burst.